KilianZell/CS502_project/README.md

 ### Run the Workflow
 1. Make sure that your working directory looks like the one in the `Directory Structure` section.
 2. Simply open the project notebook `main.ipynb`, configure your GPU availability in the dedicated cell, and run the rest of the cells while following the instructions.

-### Google Colab
-This project was designed to run smoothly on Google Colab's free T4 GPU.
-If you wish to run it in Colab, download the [git repository](https://github.com/KilianZell/CS502_project.git) and place it in your Google Drive.
-Simply uncomment the appropriate cells in `main.ipynb` following the provided instructions and run the rest of the cells.

 ### Directory Structure
 Once installation and dataloading performed, your working directory should look like: